PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="896" alt="Screenshot 2024-09-18 at 10 19 00" src="https://github.com/user-attachments/assets/bf122182-72e1-437f-8f33-4ca8fbeca4d3">

-There is a significant difference in men and women pay.
-Average salary for men is higher by 5% than the average salary of women.
-However, the average can be very very misleading because it doesn't tell us the full story.
+There is a significant difference in pay between men and women on a very high, company level.
+The average salary for men is 5% higher than the average salary for women.
+However, we need to remember that the average can be very very misleading because it doesn't tell us the full story.
 We need to use **standard deviation** to help us start to understand what's going on with our average.
 So let’s go ahead and calculate the standard deviation of our data and maybe that will provide a little bit more clarity on to why there is this difference between men and women in terms of pay.

 `` =STDEV.S(number1,[number2],…) ``